Last updated on November 25th, 2019 at 04:20 pm

-Gina claims that fueling your genius is a lifestyle, a practice that requires a conscious effort to sustain the mind, body, and spirit that will get you to that place where your genius is working continuously.
+Gina claims that fueling your genius is a lifestyle that requires a conscious effort to sustain the mind, body, and spirit that will get you to that place where your genius is working continuously.

-She suggests that to shift the paradigm in your life and your work, you have to act upon your practical genius as a self-selected lifestyle that sets you up for continued growth, gratification, and ridiculous success.
+She suggests that to shift the paradigm in your life and your work, you must act upon your practical genius as a self-selected lifestyle that sets you up for continued growth, gratification, and ridiculous success.
 Her secret formula is choosing the right content for your body, mind, and heart.

 Practical Genius: Feed Your Mind

-How many of you start your day with a list of goals and “to-dos” only to transfer them uncompleted to a new list the following day, and the next day after to begin the process all over again?
-I have done this myself, and Gina wants me to know that the reason I keep transferring forward my goals is that I am looking at time all wrong.
-If you are like me, somehow we have gotten into the bad habit of assigning value to the time that we manage.
-Gina believes managing time is an organizational pursuit, whereas spending time is an expression of your purpose.
+How many of you start your day with a list of goals and “to-dos” to transfer them uncompleted to a new list the following day and the next day after to begin the process all over again?
+I have done this myself, and Gina wants me to know that I keep transferring forward my goals because I am looking at time all wrong.
+If you are like me, somehow, we have gotten into the bad habit of assigning value to the time we manage.
+Gina believes managing time is an organizational pursuit, whereas spending time expresses your purpose.

 Why do vacations recharge you?

-I think the idea to focus on a creative pursuit at the start of each day is lovely, but how does a tired, sick single-mother feed her genius when it takes her everything she’s got to get out of bed in the morning?
-Sometimes, I think what coaches spout as simple solutions to life are not so easy for people in certain situations to implement.
+I think the idea of focusing on a creative pursuit at the start of each day is lovely, but how does a tired, sick single mother feed her genius when it takes her everything she’s got to get out of bed in the morning?
+Sometimes, I think what coaches spout as simple solutions to life are difficult for people in certain situations to implement.

 Whatever starts your day nourishes or drains you for the day.

-What if their home-life doesn’t support any self-directed genius until everyone has left the house for the day, or what if their only time for genius is in the car when they are driving to and from work?
+What if their home life doesn’t support any self-directed genius until everyone has left the house for the day, or what if their only time for genius is in the car when they are driving to and from work?
 People live very complicated lives sometimes.
 But maybe all you have to do is roll over in bed before everyone gets up and read something that fuels your soul or concerns your biggest dream.
 We can all do that–simply sleep with the book like I do.
-Or use audiobooks or YouTube videos to fall asleep or wake up to.
+You can also use audiobooks or YouTube videos to fall asleep or wake up.
 You can also choose to wake up to music that makes your feet dance in bed.

-For years my mornings have been filled with getting my son the right nourishment to get him through his day at school without a thought to me in the morning.
-I want his day to go so well that I put my day on hold until he is happily walking into school.
+For years, my mornings have been filled with getting my son the right nourishment to get him through his day at school without thinking to myself in the morning.
+I want his day to go so well that I put my day on hold until he happily walks into school.
 I work my butt off to make sure he laughs out loud at least once before he gets out of my car to face school.
 It’s my gift to him.
 It’s how much I love him.

-But I must confess that I’ve forgotten to think about me in the morning.
+But I must confess that I’ve forgotten to think about myself in the morning.

 Gina would call what I do “focusing on the output before focusing on input.”

-The ultimate goal would be to spend my day using both sides of my brain simultaneously.
+The ultimate goal would be to spend my day simultaneously using both sides of my brain.

-Save your emails, return phone calls and invoicing for late in the day and consider eating lunch at the local airport while watching the planes land, or spend a lunch hour walking through a nursery, flower garden, or in front of your favorite painting at the local museum.
+Save your emails, return phone calls, and invoicing for late in the day.
+Consider eating lunch at the local airport while watching the planes land, or spend a lunch hour walking through a nursery, flower garden, or in front of your favorite painting at the local museum.
 Spend at least one part of your day doing anything that fuels your creativity.

-It’s easy to forget that the adventure you seek in life can be simple to create in your daily life.
+It’s easy to forget that the adventure you seek in life can be simple to create daily.
 Eating lunch at your desk does nothing for your creativity.
 Go, have a picnic.
 Go outside.
 Go for a walk.

-Gina Rudan argues that a great way to stimulate your daily creative genius is to turn off electronic stimulus–your cell phone, smartphone, TV, tablet computer, etc. Go be in nature minus electronics.
+Gina Rudan argues that a great way to stimulate your creative genius is to turn off electronic stimuli–your cell phone, smartphone, TV, tablet computer, etc. Go be in nature minus electronics.
 No step-trackers, no hat-cams, no cell phones, and no cameras.
 Just you and the outside world.

 Try turning off electronic stimulus for at least 30 minutes every day.